 In the 1980’s, SMWC took its first steps toward becoming an organized athletic department, and Mary Hums held the title of the first Athletic Director at SMWC.
 In 1985, Hums petitioned the school to become members of the NAIA.
 From 1987-89, SMWC was an active member of the NAIA in five intercollegiate sports including basketball, softball, tennis, cross country, and volleyball.

 After 1989, Mary Hums was replaced by Jan Blade as Athletic Director.
-Blade moved SMWC from the NAIA into the NSCAA in which the Pomeroys competed in until 2000 when they then moved to the USCAA in the fall of 2001.
+Blade moved SMWC from the NAIA into the NSCAA in which the Pomeroys competed in until 1999-2000 when they then moved to the USCAA in the fall.

 It has been 20 years since the beginning of scholarship athletics at SMWC.
 Since then, scholarship athletic teams have gradually formed and become a part of The Woods.
 While the Pomeroys have shown tremendous growth over the years, SMWC isn’t done yet.
 The College announced in May of 2015 that it would become a coed institution.
 With the coed announcement, men's golf has been announced as the first male sport ever at SMWC.
 Below shows the year in which each scholarship team began at SMWC.